mikevdg/faish/doc/notes/implementation.rst

 * Or, a statement can be an array (possibly promotable if you want to go down the path of crazy) or a linked list.

+xxx
 -----------------

 Each entry takes 64 bits.
 Many of these types can sprawl over several words.

 TODO: how do we determine between statements and farrefs?
 Or, anything and a farref?

+Answer: farrefs can be bunched together at the end of the block address space, and block metadata can describe where that boundary is.

 	- integers, floats, module references, variable literals should be copied instead.
 	- small arrays could be copied.
 Maybe?
 	- big arrays should have their handles copied.